 College Football Analyst

 Former NFL player and University of Georgia standout David Pollack joined ESPN in June 2009 as a college football analyst.
-He has served as an analyst on the eight-time Emmy-Award winning College GameDay since 2011, the network’s signature Saturday morning show originating from the site of one of the day’s best storyline.
-Pollack is also a regular on ESPN’s College Football Playoff Ranking Show and the network’s College Football Live, in addition to being a contributor to several additional studio shows throughout the season.
+He has served as an analyst on the Emmy-Award winning College GameDay since 2011, the network’s premier travelling college football pregame show.
+Pollack is also contributes to ESPN’s College Football Playoff Top 25 Rankings Show, College Football Live, SportsCenter, and College Football Playoff coverage.

 He was previously an analyst on ESPN’s Thursday Night College Football telecast and co-host of Palmer & Pollack on ESPNU.